hydroflux/ox-teleport-cc-frontend/README.md

 [] Add a hover zoom to the paper elements of the 'CityContainer' [] Come up with a better name for the app
 [] The title on the 'CityContainer' and the bar chart aren't aligned--add an additional structure element to line them back up
+[] Push searched cities to the top of the city state in App